eduvpn/documentation/SESSION_EXPIRY.md

-It is *highly* recommended to choose your `sessionExpiry` and then "reset" the server in order to make sure that all VPN users/clients will use the same session expiry from then on. **NOTE**: this will delete all _data_, but not the configuration.
+It is *highly* recommended to choose your `sessionExpiry` and then "reset" the server in order to make sure that all VPN users/clients will use the same session expiry from then on. **NOTE**: this will delete all _data_, including local user accounts, but not the configuration.
 It will force everyone to reauthorize the VPN apps and/or download a new configuration through the portal.

 ```
 $ sudo vpn-maint-reset-system